ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 Provisional registration:
 : no

-## CoAP Content Formats
+## CoAP Content-Formats

-IANA is requested to register the following Content-Format numbers in the "CoAP Content-Formats" registry, within the "Constrained RESTful Environments (CoRE) Parameters" registry group {{!IANA.core-parameters}}:
+IANA is requested to register the following Content-Format IDs in the "CoAP Content-Formats" registry, within the "Constrained RESTful Environments (CoRE) Parameters" registry group {{!IANA.core-parameters}}:

 | Content-Type | Content Coding | ID | Reference |
 | application/cmw+cbor | - | TBD1 | {{type-n-val}}, {{cbor-tag}} and {{cmw-coll}} of {{&SELF}} |